freesh/butler/README.md

       - '{level1.sub2.myvar}.txt'
 ```
 The first task will ask the user for vendor and name and the second task creates a file named by the answers.
+Some Tasks return data to the runtime config.

 ### Using conditions in task configuration